telaroz/handbaloner/README.md

 <img src="man/figures/README-court with shots-1.png" width="100%" />

-## Generate Play by Play tidy Data from IHF files
+## Generate Play by Play tidy data from IHF files

 First, you need to download the PBP pdf file.
 You can use the `scrape_from_ihf` function to do so.
 Find the link for the match